Bally the Fool: The Monk

 “Yes, certainly,” Teek promised.
 “Tomorrow.”

 The two continued their sojourn.
-Periodically, Bally thought of something to say, but by the time he had taken a deep breath and turned to his companion, the sense and reason behind what he had wanted to say.
+Periodically, Bally thought of something to say, but by the time he had taken a deep breath and turned to his companion, the sense and reason behind what he had wanted to say had fled.
 Several times he heard his companion give a sharp inhale, as if he too had something to say, only to clear his throat and carry on in silence.

 In the distance, a faint shouting drifted through the air.
 Something was happening in the tiny town.